Baby play: why it’s important for emotional development

 Learning about emotions through play lays the foundation for understanding and managing emotions later in childhood.
 This is good for your child’s self-regulation, behaviour and relationships.

-Play with your baby is mostly about back-and-forth interactions with you – it’s not all about toys.
+You have a key role in your baby’s play and development.
+That’s because play for babies is mostly about back-and-forth interactions with you – it’s not all about toys.
 Just making faces with you is a game for your baby.
-And as you gaze into each other’s eyes, you build your relationship too.
+And as you gaze into each other’s eyes, you build and strengthen your bond with your baby too.

 What to expect from baby emotions

 Your baby is likely to: